joakiol/FaceRecognition/README.md

-# Project for Biometría, UPV
+# Project for BiometrÃ­a, UPV

 In this project I've been working face recognition using eigenfaces and fisherfaces with/without light normalization.